polyfy/polylith/doc/commands.md

   Warning 205 - Non top namespace was found in brick.
     Triggered if a namespace in a brick doesn't start with the top namespaces defined in :top-namespace in ./workspace.edn.

+  Warning 206 - Unreadable namespace in brick/project.
+    Triggered if a namespace can't be parsed for a brick or project.
 ```

 ### create